Skip to content

 ></qlik-embed>

 Add the export button to the HTML page.
-In addition, add a loader div element to show a loading icon when the data export is generating.
+Also, add a loader div element to show a loading icon when the data export is generating.

 <div>